 Emmaus Lutheran Church began as a small mission congregation in 1979.
 On February 26, 1979, Emmaus met as a congregation for the first time.
 A planning committee was formed and preparations began for the congregation's first worship services.

-The first worship services were held in the DeBary Community Center in the "Four Townes" area of Central Florida.
-One-hundred and seventy people gathered for services.
+The first worship services were held in the DeBary Community Center in the "Four Townes" area of central Florida.
+One-hundred seventy people gathered for services.
 A Charter Roll was opened in September 1979 and eighty-two adults signed it.

 Three months later Emmaus was formally organized by Dr. Yount, president of the Florida Synod.
 Response from early members was that of a "Great Spiritual Success" and they voted unanimously to call Rev. Robert E. Kromer as the first pastor of Emmaus Church.

 From there Emmaus strived to be self-supporting and raise funds in order to expand and grow.
 Early in 1982 a building committee was organized and by October of 1983 new church facilities (three buildings set around a courtyard) were dedicated to the glory of God.
 With continued growth and interest Emmaus became a member congregation of the ELCA (Evangelical Lutheran Church in America).